kkdg/Offline_Stores/README.md

 ## Note
 - It uses declarative schema by default so you need to have Magento 2 above 2.3
-- If your Magento 2 version less than 2.3, uncomment `Offline/Setup/InstallSchema.php` file
+- But don't worry if your Magento 2 version less than 2.3, uncomment `Offline/Setup/InstallSchema.php` file